-Stress levels are at an all time high due to the uncertainty we face on a daily basis from the pandemic.There isn't a magic bullet to take our stress away but there are things we can do to take the edge off.
+Stress levels have been at an all time high over the last 18 months.
+While there isn't a magic bullet to take our stress away, there are things we can do to take the edge off.

 Magnesium helps to increase the production of the neurotransmitter GABA (Gamma Aminobutyric Acid).
 Neurotransmitters function as chemical messengers.
 GABA is considered an inhibitory neurotransmitter because it blocks, or inhibits, certain brain signals and decreases activity in your nervous system.
 When GABA attaches to a protein in your brain known as a GABA receptor, it produces a calming effect.
 This can help with feelings of anxiety, stress, and fear.